Continuation-of-Ashford/ashford-docs/playing_the_game/kingdoms&warfare.md

 The commander may order each unit they control to move to or attack an adjacent hex.
 Naturally, armies cannot move into sea hexes, and fleets cannot move into landlocked hexes.

 #### Giving Orders
 All Move orders must be written in chat and those decisions are not locked in until `12 PM at ¿timezone?` each saturday.
-The DM handeling the orders locks in what the NPC armies and fleets will do before the players submit any orders (usually NPCs will just Hold & Assist) This is so that the DM can't change what the NPCs do based on the plans for the player armies.
+The DM handling the orders locks in what the NPC armies and fleets will do before the players submit any orders (usually NPCs will just Hold & Assist) This is so that the DM can't change what the NPCs do based on the plans for the player armies.
 But also the DM doesn't reveal what the NPCs are doing to the players until the players have locked in their orders, so the players can't adjust their orders based on what the NPCs will be doing.

 There is an exception to this, spying and divination spells during sessions might reveal 1 NPC army's orders early.
 Allowing players to adapt their orders for that week.